ceri-num/uv-larm/tutorials/SLAM.md

 The first one is an image format representing the 3-state occupancy grid.
 The second one is a text format that contains metadata of the generated map: resolution, ...

-# GMApping on turtlebot
+# GMapping on turtlebot

 On real turtlebot you can use the `urg_node` to get the laser data in the topic `/scan`.
 Note that you also need to specify a static transformation frame to connect the `laser` frame in your tf tree.
-It is also important to tweak GMApping parameters to obtain more acurate maps.
+It is also important to tweak GMapping parameters to obtain more acurate maps.
 Basically, your launch file should contain:

 	```xml
   <node pkg="tf" type="static_transform_publisher" name="base_link_to_laser"